The John Kelly Award for UDL in Further & Higher Education 2020

 To apply, simply complete this short application form and return it to firstname.lastname@example.org by Mon Jan 27th 2020.
 As well as your contact information and details of your position/institution, during the application you will be asked for the following:

 - A link to your Digital Badge as proof of completion (or email address the badge was issued to so we can verify it)

 - A link to your final Digital Badge assignment (also an option to attach if you chose the written report option for your assignment)

 - 300 word summary describing the key changes you made to your practice as part of your digital badge assignment and 100 words about how understanding the UDL/UDI framework has changed the way you think about teaching

 How it Works

-Once the submission date has passed, our award committee will prepare a 3-4 person shortlist.
-To be eligible to win the overall prize, shortlisted applicants must give a short presentation as part of the John Kelly Award session in the morning of Day 2 of the AHEAD Conference (March 21st 2019) about the changes they made to their practice as a result of the badge and how the badge has changed the way they think about teaching.
+Once the submission date has passed, our award committee will prepare a 3 person shortlist.
+Where possible, the shortlist will feature candidates implementing UDL in a Further Education and Training and a Higher Education setting.
+To be eligible to win the overall prize, shortlisted applicants must give a short presentation as part of the John Kelly Award session in the morning of Day 2 of the AHEAD Conference (March 27th 2020) about the changes they made to their practice as a result of the badge and how the badge has changed the way they think about teaching.

-An expert judging panel in attendance will then meet behind closed doors to discuss the shortlist and select an overall winner, which will be announced in the closing session of the event later that day.
+An expert judging panel in attendance will then meet behind closed doors to discuss the presentations of the shortlist and select an overall winner, which will be announced in the closing session of the event later that day.